ClintH/ixfx-demos/ml/vision/pose/README.md

 </section>
 ```

 Now, use a separate browser window with _source.html_ loaded.
-This way as you tinker, you won't have to re-initialise the TensorFlow model and connect to the camera.
+This way, as you tinker you won't have to re-initialise the TensorFlow model and connect to the camera.
 See [the main README](../README.md) for more info on this.

 **Note:** Your browser may stop or slow down processing in the separate window if it is minimised or behind other windows.
 Resize it so its small and have it occupy some space on your screen.